krawaller/callbag-from-delegated-event/README.md

 # callbag-from-delegated-event

 Create a [callbag](https://github.com/callbag/callbag) listenable source from events on a DOM node.
-The events are filtered to those where the target element matches the given selector.
+The events are filtered to those where the target element matches the given selector, or is a child of an element that matches it.

 `npm install callbag-from-delegated-event`